okuna/okuna.github.io/projects/rent-match.md

 ## Personal contribution

-The project was my idea and design, and primarily my implementation as well, with around **96% of all commits** to the main branch.
+The project was my idea and design, and primarily my implementation as well, since I ended up making **96% of all commits** to the main branch.
 In terms of design, my primary accomplishments were:

 - The Tinder-styled interface.
 An array of `rentals` is loaded from the database.
 Likes and dislikes are tracked with an array of `likes` and `dislikes` on each rental.
 - Allowing renters and landlords to connect.
-This was accomplished by tracking an array of `connections` on each user.
+Each `user` contains an array of `connections`; when a landlord approves a renter's request, the renter's `user._id` is added to the landlord's `user.connections` array, and vice versa.
 - Real-time chat.
-As mentioned earlier, Meteor's powerful data binding made this simple and enjoyable to implement.
+As mentioned earlier, Meteor's powerful data binding made this straightforward and enjoyable to implement.

 ## A learning experience